-If a student or parent/guardian believes that he/she has been subjected to any form of unlawful discrimination or harassment, the complainant is requested to report such incident(s) to the attention of the School Leader, the Regional Superintendent or the Regional Superintendent's designee.
-KIPP will immediately undertake an investigation of the harassment allegations and attempt to resolve the situation.
+If a student or parent/guardian believes that they have been subjected to any form of unlawful discrimination or harassment, the complainant is requested to report such incident(s) to the attention of the School Leader, the Regional Superintendent or the Regional Superintendent's designee.
+KIPP will immediately undertake an investigation in accordance with applicable law, if any, of the harassment allegations and attempt to resolve the situation.